security-force-monitor/research-handbook/source/materiel-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Every entity has a Universally Unique Identifier (UUID) to distinguish it from any other entity.
 For :ref:`materiel` this UUID distinguishes them from any other :ref:`materiel` in the dataset.
-This UUID is used in other fields to tie :ref:`materiel` as :ref:`equipment` of a specific :ref:`unit` or as a :ref:`componant` (or part) of other :ref:`materiel`.
+This UUID is used in other fields to tie :ref:`materiel` as :ref:`equipment` of a specific :ref:`unit` or as a :ref:`component` (or part) of other :ref:`materiel`.

 about_entity:name:qa